renawuq/BioNLP_BERT/README.md

 - `annotation_aggrement.ipynb`: Jupyter notebook detailing the data processing workflow and calculation of annotation agreement.
 - `data_prepare.py`: Script used for manual annotation of papers.
 - `papers.xlsx`: Raw data file containing the list of papers to be annotated and classified.
-- `model_result`: A compress document of all pretrain model

 **Noted many files mentioend above are not here due to the size, please check in following drive: https://drive.google.com/drive/folders/1gj2XKEQkRYTXCqllqvj90lCBQstsQkIv?usp=sharing" **.
 Looks like some file are way tooooo big, more than 2GB, so only part of the model get uploaded.
 Contact me for those model if you don't want to train by yourself, but I will delete them in 10 days ....